LogicMonitor monitors Tomcat with two approaches:

 Monitoring Tomcat via HTTP

-The datasource HTTP- and HTTPS- check the server availability and responsiveness by sending requests to 80 and 443.
+The datasource HTTP- and HTTPS- check the server availability and responsiveness by sending requests to ports 80 and 443.

 If your Tomcat doesn’t listen on the standard port, or you have multiple Tomcat instances running on the same box, you can update the port list in the Active Discovery section of the datasources to add additional ports.